How To List All current Cron Jobs in Linux

 This post will guide you how to list all scheduled cron jobs for the current logging user on your Linux operating system.
 How do I display all running cron jobs under a Linux operating system.

-How To List All current Cron Jobs in Linux 1
+- List All Scheduled Cron Jobs

 What is cron